 How often should I update my will?

 You will need to update your will after any significant changes in life or family circumstances that could impact your estate or your intended heirs.
 For instance, most people might update their will after getting married or divorced or following the birth of a child.
-Even if you haven’t experienced significant chances recently, it’s a good idea to at least review your will every few years.
+Even if you haven’t experienced significant changes recently, it’s a good idea to at least review your will every few years.

 Why can’t I create my estate plan with online forms?